KDE/documentation-develop-kde-org/HIG/source/components/assistance/tooltip.rst

       self-explanatory control labels or in-place supplemental text
    -  static: tips should not change from one instance to the next

--  Do not use icons and formattings for tips of unlabeled controls.
+-  Don't use icons and formattings for tips of unlabeled controls.
 -  Use tool-tips with icons and formatting

    -  if tips describe comprehensive functions,